CharlesLedger/charlesledger.github.io/_posts/2019-07-01-Unfixable-Key-Extraction-Attack-on-Trezor.md

 All these research led to a physical key extraction from Trezor One or Keepkey.
 They have been patched using a firmware upgrade.

-The main differences with our new approach are the following:
+Our new approach also allows seed extraction but is a bit different:
 - It also applies on Trezor T
 - It can not be patched by a firmware upgrade
 - It's very reliable and particularly cheap